-- To ensure that the Heritage Assets (the Conservation Area and its constituent buildings and other historic features) are properly and effectively designated; - To ensure that the Heritage Assets are in good condition; - To secure the conservation and enhancement of the character and appearance of the Heritage assets; - To secure the enhancement of the spaces within and around the Heritage assets.
+• To ensure that the Heritage Assets (the Conservation Area and its constituent buildings and other historic features) are properly and effectively designated;

-Proper Designation of the Conservation Asset
+• To ensure that the Heritage Assets are in good condition;

+• To secure the conservation and enhancement of the character and appearance of the Heritage assets;

+• To secure the enhancement of the spaces within and around the Heritage assets.

+PROPER DESIGNATION OF THE HERITAGES ASSET

-- 6.3 In addressing this objective, it is necessary to consider whether: - There are any areas outside the Conservation Area boundary which should be brought into it - There are any areas within the current Conservation Area boundary that have seen inappropriate changes erode their quality to the extent that they should be removed from the Conservation Area - There are any buildings which should be added to the Statutory List of Buildings of special architectural or historic interest - There are any buildings which should be added to a Local List of Historic Buildings.
+6.3 In addressing this objective, it is necessary to consider whether:

+• There are any areas outside the Conservation Area boundary which should be brought into it.

+• There are any areas within the current Conservation Area boundary that have seen inappropriate changes erode their quality to the extent that they should be removed from the Conservation Area.

+• There are any buildings which should be added to the Statutory List of Buildings of special architectural or historic interest

+• There are any buildings which should be added to a Local List of Historic Buildings.

 6.4 In undertaking this review of the Conservation Area, a possible amendment to the existing boundary has been identified, at the northern approach to the village core.
-This area of interest is an extension, shown hatched in blue on the second map on page 39.
+This area of interest is an extension, shown edged in blue on the Conservation Area Character Appraisal Map on page 34.

-6.5 An extension here could be argued to contribute to the special qualities of the extended Conservation Area, primarily by protection of its landscape setting:

-• Land and properties just to the north of the current boundary, including Downmere and the former Gatehouse to Downmere.
+6.5 An extension here could be argued to contribute to the special qualities of the extended Conservation Area, primarily by protection of its landscape setting: Land and properties just to the north of the current boundary, including Downmere and the former Gatehouse to Downmere.